Lightning-Universe/lightning-flash/docs/source/integrations/fiftyone.rst

 This section shows you how to augment your existing Lightning Flash workflows with a couple of lines of code that let you visualize predictions in FiftyOne.
 You can visualize predictions for classification, object detection, and semantic segmentation tasks.
-Doing so is as easy updating your model to use one of the following serializers:
+Doing so is as easy as updating your model to use one of the following serializers:

 * :class:`FiftyOneLabels(return_filepath=True)<flash.core.classification.FiftyOneLabels>`